BAlmeidaS/zettelkasten/Zettelkasten/Continuous Bag of Words.md

 ---
 A simple *deep learning model* to build [[Word Embedding]].
 The idea is to create a dataset using [[Skip-gram]] and learn the [[Shallow encoder embedding|shallow embedding]] $\displaystyle \large E$.

-*Skip-gram model aim to predict the context from a target word*.
+*Continuous Bag of Word aims to predict the target from a context word*.

 Usually the algorithm goes as the following:
 1. The context is processed with [[One-Hot Enconding]], having the $\displaystyle \large o_{word}$